DooNotResuscitate/spf13-vim/README.markdown

 Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the
 [Plug] plugin management system to have a well organized vim directory (Similar to mac's app folders).
 Plug also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

-This fork includes `.vim_plug.unplug` within `.vimrc` wich has the UnPlug command, so that the user can remove unwanted plugins based from the default list, just like the old Vundle. for example, to replace [Syntastic] with [ALE]
+This fork includes `.vim_plug.unplug` within `.vimrc` which has the UnPlug command, so that the user can remove unwanted plugins based from the default list, just like the old Vundle. for example, to replace [Syntastic] with [ALE]

 In `$HOME/.vimrc.bundles.local`